Most AI training platform comparisons miss what matters.

 Remotasks cons:

-- Lower compensation ranging $5-25 per hour across most project categories
+- Lower compensation ranging $5 to $25 per hour across most project categories

 - Constant re-qualification cycle requires new exams for each work category